The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-AthenaC/README.md

 ### `NavigationContainer` Component

-In React Navigation, you must wrap all your screens inside a special component called NavigationContainer.
-It’s like the root manager that keeps your navigation working properly.
+In React Navigation, wrap all your navigators inside `<NavigationContainer>` — it acts as the root manager of your navigation state.

 ```js
 import { NavigationContainer } from "@react-navigation/native";